-Before installing or removing the Option Card, or performing wiring operations, always turn OFF the power to the Inverter and wait until the specified period of time has elapsed after all the Inverter indicators have turned OFF.
+• Before installing or performing wiring, always turn OFF the power to the Inverter and wait until the specified period of time has elapsed after all the Inverter indicators have turned OFF.
 (The time is shown on the Inverter's front cover.)

-Failure to do so can result in electric shock.
+Failure to observe this warning may result in electric shock.